arfinrahmat/arfinrahmat/README.md

-### Hi there 👋
+### Hi there 👋, I'm Arfin!

 <!--
 **arfinrahmat/arfinrahmat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+Current Activity:

+💻 I'm currently learning mobile app development using kotlin.
-- 🌱 I’m currently learning ...
+💻 I’m currently learning Laravel.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+🤔 My interests are learning about mobile and web development, include front-end and backend development.
+💼 I’m pursuing a Bachelor's degree in Computer Science.
-- 💬 Ask me about ...
+💬 Ask me about anything, I am happy to help.
-- 📫 How to reach me: ...
+📫 Please email via hafizcode02@gmail.com to reach me.
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+📝 See my LinkedIn to get more info.
+Languages and Tool